David Sibbald

 Golf Clubs

-With so many Golf Clubs approaching their centenary year and looking for something special for that evening this speech is to be recommended.
-I thought that if the game originated in Scotland then the earliest poems would emanate from there also.
+With so many Golf Clubs approaching their centenary year and looking for something special for that evening, this speech may be the perfect choice.
+Since golf originated in Scotland it stands to reason that the earliest poems about the sport would also emanate from Scotland.
 I have unearthed many interesting facts about the rules, origins and idiosyncrasies of the game.
-I also have, not only the first mention of Golf in a poem but the very first poem ever written about the game of golf.
-This is an interesting and entertaining talk about the game of Golf which is presented with a different content than the usual Golf stories.
-If you are interested in Golf then you should not miss the opportunity to hear this speech
+I have also discovered not only the first mention of golf in a poem but the very first poem ever written about the game of golf.
+This talk is an interesting and entertaining presentation about the game of golf with a different content than the usual golf stories one hears.
+If you are interested in golf then you should not miss the opportunity to hear this speech.

 Tam o'Shanter Slides